simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 ## 3. Make another new scene.

-To make the pattern for scene management in a larger project more clear, it makes sense to also make a second scene.
+To make the pattern for scene management in a larger project more clear, it makes sense to also make a second scene, we can also cover some simple editor features.